|My membership card has not arrived and I leave for Italy tomorrow. What can I do?

 How do I pay?

 You can pay on-line.
 After filling out the membership form you can pay by credit card.
-WWOOF Italia has an account with the Post Office and you can send money via the post office sistem within Europe.
-We accept bank transfers, but we do not accept personal cheques as we have problems cashing them here.
-Alternativly you can pay by cash (euro only) - wrapped in aluminium foil to avoid detection -, and sent to
+WWOOF Italia has an account with the Post Office and you can send money via the post office system within Europe.
+We accept bank transfers to our account with the Banca Etica, but we do not accept personal cheques as we have problems cashing them here.

 If you are already in Italy you can pay directly from your local Post Office into our account: